Compulsive Internet Pornography Addiction

 5. Mindfulness and meditation: Practices that promote awareness and emotional regulation can help individuals manage urges and cravings.

-6. Lifestyle changes: Adopting healthier habits such as regular exercise, adequate sleep, and balanced nutrition can support overall well-being and recovery.
+6. Lifestyle changes: Adopting healthier habits such as regular exercise, adequate sleep, and balanced nutrition can support overall and recovery.

 7. Behavioral interventions: Implementing strategies to reduce exposure to triggers and develop alternative coping mechanisms.